Aromatherapy Helped Me Manage My Lung Cancer Side Effects

 Hmmm....what?
 Yep, you read that right.
-Aromatherapy can be great if you have lung cancer.
-First and foremost, allow me to say that I do NOT sell nor endorse any specifics brands, but I have recently purchased 2 diffusers for my home and the difference is amazing.
+Aromatherapy can be great for your side effects if you have lung cancer.
+First and foremost, allow me to say that I do NOT sell nor endorse any specific brands, but I have recently purchased 2 diffusers for my home, and the difference is amazing.

-A little background information. #1 - I have had lung cancer for 3 years and 10 months, surgery to remove my entire left lung and chemotherapy and currently immunotherapy.
+A little background information. #1 - I have had lung cancer for 3 years and 10 months and had surgery to remove my left lung lobe.
+I'm on chemotherapy and immunotherapy treatments.
 I usually cough several times a day.
-I can feel and hear congestion but nothing comes out. #2 - I love scents and burn soy wax melts all day.
+I can feel and hear congestion, but nothing comes out. #2 - I love scents and burn soy wax melts all day.

 I think I have found the best combination of both.
-My daughter came home the other night with a rather small diffuser (approx. 5 inches wide and 6 inches tall).
+My daughter came home the other night with a rather small aromatherapy diffuser (approximately 5 inches wide and 6 inches tall).
 The diffuser also came with 5 bottles of essential oils (15mL).
 There was eucalyptus, peppermint, rosemary, tea tree, and relaxation.
 We immediately started reading because we really don't know much.
 Immediately, we put in eucalyptus as we read that is for sinus congestion.
-There were four of us in the room and within a half hour, our noses started running.
+There were four of us in the room and within a half-hour, our noses started running.
 So what did we do?
 Go running to Google.

 We found if you add 5 drops each of eucalyptus, peppermint, rosemary, and tea tree oil, within the next half hour, we were all blowing our noses and actually coughing up gunk with every cough.
 I was amazed.